 Yet the elusive northern lights are notorious for their whimsy and unpredictable diva behaviour.
 Sometimes they will not turn up when they are supposed to.
 And on other occasions they crash onto the scene completely unanounced, demanding your immediate attention.
 Because, they’re here!
 It’s Aurora Borealis!
 You never know how long they fancy staying, or when they will return.

 Some say you can’t see the northern lights in summer.
 And that it has to be really cold for them to appear.
 I can say from my own experience that is not true.
 Cold in itself has nothing to do with it.
 Yes, it will be too light to see them between mid-May and mid-August.
-But I have even seen magnificent displays at the end of August on several occasions (and virtually nothing in December and January).
+But I have seen magnificent displays at the end of August on several occasions (and virtually nothing in December and January).
 It just needs to be dark enough, relatively cloudless, and the magical ingredient has to occur: a solar flare, spewn forth from a coronal hole on the sun’s surface when it’s facing the Earth, its charged particles colliding with the Earth’s magnetic field.
 The resulting energy lights up the sky in a brilliant display of moving colours, circling around the latitudes where it enters the magnetic north and south pole of the Earth.

 That’s the magical zone where the aurora oval is situated.